 Work permits do expire — and if you forget to renew your EAD, you’re considered undocumented.
 To avoid this potentially catastrophic mistake, you should apply for an immigration work permit renewal sooner than later.
 Under U.S. immigration laws, you can submit your renewal up to four months before your existing work permit expires.

 Even if you think you’ll receive your green card before your current EAD expires, it’s best to file a renewal.
 If anything is delayed, and your work permit expires, you may endanger your green card application if you continue working.
 Typically, it takes about 150 days to process an immigration work permit renewal.
-Explore Your Immigration Work Permit Options If you or a loved one would like to apply for an immigration work permit, or have other questions about your immigration options and the avenues open to you, our experienced attorney at the Law Office of Jamile Moraes Pellicer P.A. would love to hear from you.
+If you or a loved one would like to apply for an immigration work permit, or have other questions about your immigration options and the avenues open to you, our experienced attorney at the Law Office of 360 Immigration Law Group would love to hear from you.

 Our team assists immigrants, employers, and others with the complex immigration needs, helping their clients achieve their goals and complete their immigration journeys.
 To learn more, contact us today.